Depression

 Helping yourself – some ideas

-- Take plenty of exercise.
-When you exercise, brain chemicals are stimulated that may improve your mood and exercise and hobbies are good ways of getting out and meeting people.
+• Exercise and hobbies - When you exercise brain chemicals are stimulated that may improve your mood, and exercise, and hobbies are good ways of getting out and meeting people.
 Feeling fitter can also help you feel more positive about yourself.
-If you are tired or depressed you may not feel like being active, but exercise can actually boost energy levels.
-You are more likely to stick to exercise when you enjoy it and when you notice that it helps you.
-Having a hobby that you enjoy, like gardening or dancing, can also help to improve your mood.
+If you are tired or depressed, you may not feel like being active, but exercise can boost energy levels.

 Asking for help